-Where guy initial tension is to be measured by the indirect method, two common techniques - the pulse or swing method (vibration) illustrated in Figure 4.2 of the Schedule 1 to this Guidelines, and the tangent intercept method illustrated in Figure 4.3 of the Schedule 1 to this Guidelines may be used.
+a.
+Where guy initial tension is to be measured by the indirect method, two common techniques - the pulse or swing method (vibration) illustrated in Figure 4.2 of the First Schedule to these Guidelines, and the tangent intercept method illustrated in Figure 4.3 of the First Schedule to these Guidelines may be used.